KietLe2504/Project_-ataSciense_2025_1/README.md

 - This is an account with username admin
 - There is an account with username default already in the file
 - It is recommended to set password for default account and its access_management to 0
+- Ctrl + O and press Enter to Save, Ctrl + X to exit